 Sketchnoting is a process of drawing and writing on paper to help you better understand and remember information, and is a great way to capture your thoughts and ideas.
 Sketchnoting can be used for everything from taking study and research notes, recording a brainstorm session, or capturing your travel experiences.

-Sketchnoting was a term coined by Mike Rohde to describe the process he used for taking notes, which is combining graphics with text.
+Sketchnoting is a term coined by Mike Rohde to describe the process he used for taking notes, which is combining graphics with text.
 While Rohde says his sketchnotes are about ideas and not art, many other well-known sketchnoters are brilliant illustrators who use more graphics than text.

 My process is different.
 My sketchnotes are heavy on text and I use different lettering styles and sizes for emphasis to capture everything that inspires and excites me.
 My notes are generally messy, and I add printed images, random doodles, washi tape, and other mixed media techniques to make them a little more aesthetically pleasing.
 Because I am not a great drawer, this process is what works for me.